gradle/gradle/design-docs/gradle-3.0.md

     - old `gradlew`
     - old `GradleConnector`
     - old `GradleRunner`
-- Can cross-compile and test for Java 6.

 ## Change minimum version for building and testing Java source to Java 6